os2datascanner/os2datascanner/.gitlab/merge_request_templates/Trivial change.md

     - [ ] The change is contained within *not more than three commits* which reference the ticket ID (eg. `[#12345] Implement featureX in Y`)
     - [ ] The MR contains a single minor bugfix, documentation correction or trivial feature
     - [ ] Screenshots of any UI changes have been added to the MR description
+    - [ ] The CHANGELOG.md file has been updated to reflect the change made in this MR
 - [ ] Workflow:
     - [ ] The title of this MR contains the relevant ticket no., formatted like `[#12345]`
     - [ ] The corresponding Redmine ticket has been set to `Needs review`, assigned to the principal reviewer and contains a link to MR